selimerciyas/BlackJack/README.md

 # BlackJack
 A console blackjack game.
+Navigate to the src folder with terminal of choice.
+Run "javac GameRunner.java"
-Run the GameRunne.java file in order to begin.
+Run "java GameRunner" to begin.
 All code is commented within the .java files.
 Enjoy! :)